Pantonius/TagPag/README.md

     └── ...
 ```

-If you use the `.env-example`, the program will assume the following naming
+If you copied `.env` from `.env-example`, the program will assume the following naming
 ```
 example_workdir
 ├── tasks.csv